-When you go to a hospital you need to show your Turkish ID Card or your passport for patient registration.
-You don't need to carry your Health Insurance Card with you since they are already registered on the country's centeral hospitals' system.
+When you go to a hospital you need to show your Turkish ID Number (work or residency permit card) for patient registration.
 However, you may need to provide your Health Insurance Number.

 Private Hospitals:

 A Network Hospitals:

 All of these hospitals have English speaking doctors available for consultation.
 These hospitals are the top luxury class hospitals which have an agreement with the school's group health insurance company.